Dreams of a Cowboy – Jeff Volberg

 Even as he dreamt of herding cattle on ranch lands in Northern California, a body of water was ever present in that cowboy fantasy.
 Whether a pristine lake or a rippling river, the youngster was always drawn to the beauty these waterways imposed on the landscape.

-Some 60 years later part of that dream is no longer a mere object in the background, yet has taken center stage.
+Some 60 years later part of that dream was no longer a mere object in the background, yet has taken center stage.

 As a UC Davis student in the 1970s Jeff Volberg studied agricultural business management in hopes of making a career on the farm fields and ranches that dotted the West.
 But after four years of working on remote ranches in Northern California and Nevada that dream started to fade.
 It was a lonely life, with no prospect of a long-term home and family.
 A more conservative approach to a career took form, and the onetime wrangler no longer wore blue jeans and boots, but now suits and ties.